junxit/us-congress-bills-111/metadata.md

 - 2009-03-31 — Introduced in Senate
 - 2009-03-31 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
 - 2009-03-31 — Sponsor introductory remarks on measure.
 (CR S4072)
+- 2009-04-23 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2009-07-29 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2009-07-30 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2009-07-30 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2009-07-30 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 136.